-For a waterfall of this size, it was also one of the easiest waterfalls to visit.
+For a waterfall of this size, it was also one of the easiest waterfalls to visit in Tasmania.

 Julie and I only had to go on a short 120m track amongst blackwood forest towards an overlook yielding the view you see above.

-That excursion took us less than half-hour away from the car on each of our visits (we visited this place in late 2006 and late 2017).
+That excursion took us less than half-hour away from the car on each of our visits (we visited this place in late November 2006 and early December 2017).

-Besides, the signage and fencing set up all around the cliffs seemed to further hint that the dangerous nature of attempting to reach the base.
+Besides, the signage and fencing set up all around the cliffs seemed to further hint at the dangerous nature of attempting to reach the base.

-Either way, it provided us with an opportunity to stretch our legs, get some fresh air, experience rural Tassie, and get good vibes from a waterfall to boot!
+Either way, Preston Falls provided us with an opportunity to stretch our legs, get some fresh air, experience rural Tassie, and get good vibes from a waterfall to boot!

 In either of our visits, we could have extended the visit to check out other attractions like the Gunns Plains Caves, but we had passed on them.